Visit time : 1 day.

 The walled medieval upper town is not very large, and can be easily explored on foot.

 Ample parking is available in front of the Tourist Office.
 Free on weekdays.
-Fees applicable on weekends and holidays (€4 per day).
+Fees applicable on weekends and holidays (€4 per day) from April to October.
+Free parkings in the lower town.

 The Mini Train